JamesIves/react-use-navigator-permissions/README.md

-# react-use-navigator-permissions
+# useNavigatorPermissions React Hook 🔗🗺️
-🔗🗺️ React hook which checks if the user has provided permissions to a given API.
+Reusable React hook which checks to see if the user has provided the appropriate permissions for a given navigator API.

+## Getting Started